 - 3. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 4.
 Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
-Tighten the lug nuts in a star pattern until 6 each nut has been tightened twice.
-The correct tightness of each lug nut is 100 ft/lbs (135 N·m).
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or service station. - 5.
-After 25 miles (40 km) check the lug nut torque with a torque wrench to ensure that all lug nuts are properly seated against the wheel.
+Tighten the lug nuts in a star pattern until each nut has been tightened twice.
+For the correct lug nut torque refer to Torque Specifications in this section.
+If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or service station.

+5. After 25 miles (40 km) check the lug nut torque with a torque wrench to ensure that all lug nuts are properly seated against the wheel.